Héctor Vinent: Retirement

 Hector was forced to retire at a young age to an injury to his left eye.
 He had been examined by the doctors and was unable to continue as he had retinal detachment damage and continuing would eventually make him blind for life.
 His aim was to break fellow Cubans Teofilo Stevenson and Felix Savon's record as 3 time Olympic Gold Medalists as he had won 2 at the age of 23 and was still in age to win 2 more.
-However, this could not been done due to retirement.
+However, this could not be done due to retirement.

 In 2015 he began training aspiring international fighters in conjunction with Xtreme Gap Year.
 Hector currently, trains youths, pro athletes and women at Mugenhous gym in Istanbul Turkey.